alaurentius/alaurentius/README.md

 QA Specialist who breaks things for a living 🛠️.
 Dragon-like hoarder of online courses, with a GitHub full of half-baked ideas and code snippets from learning adventures.

 ### **🛠️ Current Focus**
-- **QA Automation**: Sharpening my skills in Selenium, Cypress and API testing.
+- **QA Automation**: Sharpening my skills in Selenium, Playwright, Cypress and API testing.
 - **Learning**: Currently diving into Python, TypeScript, Kubernetes, Generative AI, Cybersecurity, AI Testing and KPI's .
 - **Building**: A QA portfolio with real-world projects.